isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Survey.md

-# Chapter 4: Analysis phase (Survey)
+# Chapter 4: Analysis (Survey)

 Now that the survey dataset `cleaned_survey.csv` is cleaned and stored in the `Cleaned_Survey` folder, it's time to start the actual data analysis.

-## 1) Reminder of the business task

-To stay aligned with the business task, I need to keep in mind the following key questions:

-- What are some trends in smart device usage?
-- How could these trends apply to Bellabeat customers?
-- How could these trends help influence Bellabeat marketing strategy?

-## 2) Further data preparation for analysis
+## 1) Further data preparation for analysis

-### 2.1.
+### 1.1.
 Filtering respondents by gender and device ownership

 To focus the analysis on Bellabeat's target customer group (i.e. 100% women who use wearables), the dataset was filtered accordingly.
 Specifically, only female respondents (`Q19_Sex == 2`) who own smart watches or bracelets (`Q16_Device_Owned == "Smart watches/bracelets (e.g. Polar, FitBit)"`) were included in the analysis.

-Sample code
+Sample R code

 ```r
 filtered_df <- survey_df %>%
   filter(Q19_Sex == 2, Q16_Device_Owned == "Smart watches/bracelets (e.g. Polar, FitBit)")
 ```

-### 2.2.
+### 1.2.
 Refining responses to display three types of opinions (Disagree, Neutral, Agree)

 The survey included Likert-scale responses with five levels: Strongly Disagree, Somewhat Disagree, Neutral, Somewhat Agree, and Strongly Agree.

-However, in order to keep all the data but to simplify the visuals, I chose to aggregate Likert responses into three categories: Disagree, Neutral, and Agree.
+I chose to aggregate these responses into three categories: Disagree, Neutral, and Agree, for use in summary tables on women's opinions.
+Given the 20 statements to display, I felt that grouping the levels into three categories would enhance clarity.
+However, for individual visualizations of women's opinions, I will retain the original five levels.

-### 2.3 Transforming data format for analysis and plotting
+### 1.3 Transforming data format for analysis and plotting

 The data was transformed from a wide format to a long format for easier analysis and visualization using ggplot2.
-Additionally, question labels were cleaned by removing prefixes and replacing underscores with spaces for better readability in the visualizations.
+Additionally, question labels were cleaned by removing prefixes and replacing underscores with spaces for better readability in the plots.

-Sample code
+Sample R code

 ``` r
 # Transform the data to long format for easier analysis and plotting